CollectivaT-dev/ckan/contrib/docker/README.md

 # Change the configuration

-In the path which the `docker-compose.yml` and `production.ini` is modify the production.ini file and then restart the docker-compose as explained in [here](https://docs.ckan.org/en/2.8/maintaining/installing/install-from-docker-compose.html)
+Modify /etc/ckan/production.ini file inside the ckan container and then restart the docker-compose as explained in [here](https://docs.ckan.org/en/2.8/maintaining/installing/install-from-docker-compose.html)

 ```
 docker-compose restart ckan
 ```

 To add the plugins _installed_ to the platform, it needs to be added to the `production.ini`.
 In the case of `recline_graph_view`, the info needs to be added to both the `ckan.plugins` and `ckan.views.default_views` lines.

+# Set custom favicon

+In the folder public/images of the ckanext_collectivat_theme repository add the new favicon file.
+Then change ckan.favicon settings to the new file path (do not include "public").
+In development, just restart the ckan container.
+In production, rebuild the ckan container using the --no-cache option and restart.